-Amy Adams has lived in Selwyn electorate for 16 years.
-She moved to Christchurch from Auckland as a teenager to attend Canterbury University, and never went back.
+Amy Adams has lived in Selwyn electorate for 20 years.
+She moved to Christchurch from Auckland as a teenager to attend University, and never went back.

-Amy graduated from Canterbury University in 1992 with first class honors and starting at the bottom of the legal ladder worked her way up until she was a commercial law partner in a well-known Christchurch law firm Mortlock McCormack - a role she gave up when she was chosen as the National candidate for Selwyn in 2008.
+Amy graduated from Canterbury University in 1992 with first class honours and, starting at the bottom of the legal ladder, worked her way up until she was a partner in Christchurch based Mortlock McCormack Law - a role she gave up when she was chosen as the National candidate for Selwyn in 2008.

-Married to Don, they run a 600 acre sheep and crop farm in Aylesbury, mid-Canterbury.
+Married to Don, they run a 250 hectare sheep and crop farm in Aylesbury, mid-Canterbury.
 They have two children who are the sixth generation of the family to live in the area.

-Amy has played a number of roles in the community, including until selection chair of a rural primary school board of trustees.
-The quality of the New Zealand education system is something she is very interested in.
+Prior to her entry into politics Amy has played a number of roles in the community, including until selection chair of a rural primary school board of trustees.

 In her professional life she has run her own business and worked with many other Canterbury businesses and individuals, doing everything from commercial and property law to resource management and lobbying.